dglazkov/polymath/README.md

 your *specific* content.
 It's possible to fine-tune these models with your specific content, but that's expensive and unneccesary.
 The completion APIs tha generate free-form answers have only a small window (no more than a few pages of text) of "working memory".
-The trick is that when you ansk a question, you also select the most relevant bits of content from your library and include those directly in the prompt, so the completion API has high-quality context to base its answer on.
+The trick is that when you ask a question, you also select the most relevant bits of content from your library and include those directly in the prompt, so the completion API has high-quality context to base its answer on.